mehulagg/gitlab/doc/ci/environments/index.md

   branch, and the Git SHA of the commit.
 - The exact time the last deployment was performed.
 - The upcoming deployment, if a deployment for the environment is in progress.
-- When the the environment will auto stop.
+- When the environment will auto stop.
 - A button that takes you to the URL that you defined under the `environment` keyword in `.gitlab-ci.yml`.
 - A number of deployment actions, including: